-Introduction to calculus of functions of one variable, including finding maxima and minima; partial derivatives; applications to problems in business and the social sciences.
+Introduction to single-variable calculus, including limits, differentiation, optimization, and integration with applications to problems in business and the social sciences.
+Some topics from multivariable calculus, including partial derivatives and extrema of functions of two variables.
 Fulfills the General Education Mathematics reasoning requirement.
 Prerequisite: MPE ≥ P4 or MATH166, 167 or 168 preferred; MATH145 is acceptable.
 Spring